nezumisama/mpvmenu/README.md

-# mpvmenu
+# mpvmenup
 ![screenshot](screenshot.jpg?raw=true)

 Mpvmenu adds a pop-up menu to mpv, which can be bound to a key or button (e.g. to mouse right-click).
 From this menu you can do things like loading external subtitle files, dynamically adding/removing filters and so on.

-## Installation Copy the script *mpvmenu* anywhere convenient, if you want.
-Make
+## Installation
-it executable (or you can run it via python 3).
+Copy the script *mpvmenu* anywhere convenient, if you want.
+Make it executable (or you can run it via python 3).

 You'll probably want to bind it to a key/button.
 To do that, bind action